-As described in the map below, (Fig.36) represents the landslide risk in the MID Areas.
+As described in the map below, (Fig.35) represents the landslide risk in the MID Areas.

-Figure 36: Landslide Risk in the MID Area.
+Figure 35: Landslide Risk in the MID Area.

-Floods are generally the result of excessive precipitation and can be classified under two (2) categories: flash floods, the product of heavy localized rainfall in a brief time over a given location, and general floods, caused by precipitation over a longer time period and over a given river basin.
-The severity of a flooding event is determined by a combination of stream and river basin topography and physiography, precipitation and weather patterns, recent soil moisture conditions, and the degree of a vegetative clearing.

-Flash flooding usually occurs within minutes or hours of heavy rainfall, from a dam or levee failure, or from a sudden release of water held by an ice jam.
-Slow-moving thunderstorms cause most flash flooding in a local area or by heavy rains associated with hurricanes and tropical storms.
-Although flash flooding often occurs along mountain streams, it is also common in urbanized areas where much of the ground is covered by impervious surfaces.
+Floods are generally the result of excessive precipitation and can be classified under two (2) categories: flash floods, the product of heavy localized precipitation in a brief time over a given location; and general floods, caused by precipitation over a longer time period and over a given river basin.
+The severity of a flooding event is determined by a combination of stream and river basin topography and physiography, precipitation and weather patterns, recent soil moisture conditions and the degree of vegetative clearing.
+Flash flooding events usually occur within minutes or hours of heavy amounts of rainfall, from a dam or levee failure, or from a sudden release of water held by an ice jam.
+Most flash flooding is caused by slow-moving thunderstorms in a local area or by heavy rains associated with hurricanes and tropical storms.
+Although flash flooding occurs often along mountain streams, it is also common in urbanized areas where much of the ground is covered by impervious surfaces.
 General floods are usually longer-term events and may last for several days.

-The primary types of general flooding include riverine, coastal, and urban flooding.
+The primary types of general flooding include riverine flooding, coastal flooding and urban flooding.
 Riverine flooding is a function of excessive precipitation levels and water runoff volumes within the watershed of a stream or river.
-Coastal flooding is typically a result of storm surges, wind-driven waves, and heavy rainfall produced by hurricanes, tropical storms, and other large coastal storms.
-Urban flooding occurs where man-made development has obstructed the natural flow of water and/or decreased the ability of natural ground cover to absorb and retain surface water runoff.
-As presented in Figure 37 below, the MID Areas are located in several municipalities at high risk of 100-year flooding.
+Coastal flooding is typically a result of storm surge, wind-driven waves, and heavy rainfall produced by hurricanes, tropical storms, and other large coastal storms.
+Urban flooding occurs where man-made development has obstructed the natural flow of water and/or decreased the ability of natural groundcover to absorb and retain surface water runoff.
+As presented in the figure 36 below, the MID Areas locate several municipalities in high risk of 100-year flooding.

-Figure 37: 100-year Flood Risk in the MID Area.
+Figure 36: 100 year Flood Risk in the MID Area.